rafaelfolco/test-project/README.md

 Ensure the merged change doesn't break anything.
 It's not so unusual to developers having to revert merged changes even after running all CI tests.
 Integration tests help to mitigate this issue.

 ## Implementation Proof-Of-Concept (PoC)
-To demonstrate a full CI/CD pipeline implementation, an AWS CodePipeline has been created.
+To demonstrate a full CI/CD pipeline implementation, an AWS CodePipeline has been created using the console's wizard.
 The creation steps are not described in this document and can be easily found at the AWS documentation online.
+Refer to the AWS portal for more details.
 The CI/CD PoC was implemented using the following components:
 - [x] AWS Codepipeline
 - [x] AWS CodeBuild